practicalli/clojure-web-services/projects/banking-on-clojure/database-queries.md

 ```

 Update the database using the name of the SQL statement

 ```clojure
 (database-update account-holder-jenny db-specification-dev)
 ```

+> #### Hint::limitation of def
-> The limitation of this approach is that the `def` expression must be evaluated each time a new value for the account_holder_id is required.
+> The `def` expression must be evaluated each time a new value for the account_holder_id is required.
 The first time the `def` is evaluated, the `java-util.UUID/randomUUID` function is evaluated to a specific value and that value is cached.
-Using the `account-holder-jenny` name in other code will use the cache until the `def` expression is forcefully evaluated (by the developer or by restarting the REPL).
+> Using the `account-holder-jenny` name in other code will use the cache until the `def` expression is forcefully evaluated (by the developer or by restarting the REPL).

 ## Using next.jdbc friendly functions